kdrag0n/touchpaint/README.md

 # Touchpaint

 Touchpaint is a Linux kernel module designed to achieve the lowest possible end-to-end input latency on modern smartphones.
-It aims to reverse the trend of newer computers exhibiting [significantly worse latency than older ones](https://danluu.com/input-lag/) and demonstrate that modern hardware is *capable* of delivering low latency, though perhaps not in general-purpose operating systems or graphics rendering pipelines.
+It aims to reverse the trend of newer computers exhibiting [significantly worse latency than older ones](https://danluu.com/input-lag/) and demonstrate that modern devices are *capable* of delivering low latency, though perhaps not in general-purpose operating systems or graphics rendering pipelines.

 Tap latency with Touchpaint has been measured to be as low as 10 ms — almost as low as possible on a 60 Hz display — on the Asus ROG Phone II (240 Hz touch scan rate) and 20 ms on the Asus ZenFone 6 (120 Hz touch scan rate).
 The display was refreshing at 60 Hz on both devices.